Allcharles/AP-Desktop/README.md

 AP Desktop is a Graphical User Interface (GUI) for the open source program AnalysisPrograms.exe provided by QUT/EcoAcoustics.
 This GUI is designed to help researchers use the software without learning complicated terminal commands.

-## Setting up Development Environment

-### Windows Instructions
+## Installing Project

-- Download and install Node.js [link](https://nodejs.org/en/download/)
+- Download and install Node.js v11.10.0 or newer [link](https://nodejs.org/en/download/)
-- Download and install Git [link](https://git-scm.com/download/win)
-- Open Command Line and run the following commands:
-  - `npm install -g electron`
-  - `npm install -g electron-forge`
-  - `npm install -g yarn`
-- Open the file containing the AP Desktop code in Command Line and then execute the following command
+- Open the file containing the AP Desktop code in Command Line and then execute the following commands:
-  - `yarn`
+  - `npm install`
   - `npm start`

+## Building Project

+- To build the project, run the following command: `npm run release`
+- You will need to run this once on each patform (Windows/Linux/Mac) to get the full suit

 ## Current Features